ryanthayes/fem-results-summary-component/README.md

     --clr-accent1-alpha1: hsla(var(--clr-base-red), 100%, 67%, 10%);
 ```

-I also learned about :nth child to style individual <li>.
+I also learned about :nth child to style individual list items.
 This is very useful.
 I was able to change the background and font color of each list item without having to create a class for each.

 ```
 css